Table of Contents:

 Another problem with dryer is that they vibrate.
 This is especially true when the load in them become unbalanced.
 Dryer vibrations can cause electrical screw connections to become loose and wires to chaff against sharp objects.

 To prevent wire chaffing, where the cable enters the frame of the dryer, there should be a metal cable clamp with smooth edges.
 However, they are often not installed or installed improperly.
-In 1996, the National Electrical Code (NEC) changed the requirement for dryer receptacles from a 3-slot to a 4-slot receptacle with a separate, safety, ground-wire.
+In 1996, the National Electrical Code (NEC) changed the requirement for dryer receptacles from a 3-slot to a 4-slot receptacle with a separate, safety ground-wire.
 The change was for new homes built after 1996.
 This change affected the dryer power cord.
 If the dryer was being installed in a home built before 1996, it needed a 3-wire cable with a 3-prong plug, and if it was being installed in home built after 1996, it needed a 4-wire cable with a 4-prong plug.
 This stopped the dryer manufacturers from connecting or supplying a power cable with the dryer.
 Instead, they sold separate kits for the dryer power cable, and they allowed the retailer to charge for installing the dryer power cable.
-Alternatively, the dryer power cable could be purchased from Wal-Mart, Home Depot or Lowe's.
-To save money, the dryer purchaser often installs the cable himself.
+To save money the dryer owner could purchase a dyer cable from Wal-Mart, Home Depot, Lowe's, etc. and install it himself.
 The dryer cable sometimes comes with the cable clamp around the cable.
 However, the clamp must be removed from the cable and installed in the frame of the dryer before the screw connections are made to dryer.
 This often does not occur because the installer is primarily concerned with which wire goes to which terminal.
 It's only after the connections have been made, that he realizes that he should have removed the clamp from the cable and installed it first.
 The inexperienced installer often does not properly connect or torque the connections to the dryer.
 I've actually seen power connection to a dryer resting on the screw without a nut to secure the connection.
-When I asked the owner of the dryer what happened to the nut that secured the connection, he said that he dropped it, and it fell inside the frame of the dryer.